How to Promote Your Music on Soundcloud

 There’s no snowball effect that comes from these followers – you are simply buying metrics.

-The rules around promoting your music on Soundcloud with promotion services.
+The rules around promoting your music on SoundCloud with music promotion services.

 This is obviously a massive risk to take, especially if you are serious about making this your livelihood, so it’s up to you to consider if you how you approach these rules.